candidtim/cookiecutter-flask-minimal/README.md

 # cookiecutter-flask-minimal

-This is a **minimal** [Flask](http://flask.pocoo.org) project, with no external dependencies except for Flask itself.
-It doesn't impose how to implement the web application, but it is **ready for production** deployment from the start.
+*A microtemplate for a microframework.*

+This is a **minimalist's** **production-ready** [Flask](http://flask.pocoo.org) project template:

+ - no external dependencies except for [Flask](http://flask.pocoo.org) and [pytest](https://pytest.org)
+ - doesn't impose any choices of third-party libraries
+ - project set-up as per Flask documentation, including things like logging and config, testing and packaging
+ - optional and off by deafult: flake8, black and mypy configuration
+ - preserves the pure joy of developing with Flask!

 **Now upgraded to Flask 2 !**